-Dandelion tea has a long history of human usage.
+- Dandelion tea has a long history of human usage.
 Chinese medicinal practitioners used dandelion to treat digestive disorders, appendicitis, and breast problems (such as inflammation or lack of milk flow).

-The early American colonial settlers loved the common weed and taught the Native American Indians how to use it.
+- The early American colonial settlers loved the common weed and taught the Native American Indians how to use it.
 The Indian tribes created their own ways to use dandelion:

-The Iroquois Indians ate boiled dandelion leaves along with fatty meats to avoid indigestion.
+- The Iroquois Indians ate boiled dandelion leaves along with fatty meats to avoid indigestion.

-When the Ojibwas had heartburn, they drank dandelion root tea.
+- When the Ojibwas had heartburn, they drank dandelion root tea.

-The Mohegans drank dandelion leaf tea daily as a tonic to keep their energy levels high and to stay free of stomach aches and constipation.
+- The Mohegans drank dandelion leaf tea daily as a tonic to keep their energy levels high and to stay free of stomach aches and constipation.

-* Note: Unless otherwise noted, products on our web site have not been evaluated by the Food and Drug Administration.
-They are not intended to diagnose, treat, cure, or prevent any disease.
+* Note: Unless otherwise noted, this product has not been evaluated by the Food and Drug Administration.
+Our natural products are not intended to diagnose, treat, cure, or prevent any disease.